medhackmelbourne/medhackmelbourne.github.io/README.md

 # medhackmelbourne.github.io
-Tentative med hack web layout! (actually havent updated anything substantiative)
+Tentative med hack web layout!
+This repo is for publishing. (actually havent updated anything here, all the code is in the other repo!)

 Come for med_hack, it'll be fun!